 Twenty states and the federal system allow for the civil commitment of individuals determined to be Sexually Violent Predators (SVP).
 99 percent of individuals committed to VCBR have consented to participate in the treatment program.
+VCBR residents participate at a higher rate than most other sexual offender civil commitment treatment programs.
 Progress of individuals at VCBR to meet clinical requirements for conditional release is measured by their progress in evidence-based sex offender treatment.
-This treatment includes three phases that are focused on reducing an individual's risk of reoffending, thus ensuring individuals can be safely managed in the community once conditionally released.
+This treatment includes three phases that are focused on reducing an individual's risk of reoffending, thus preparing individuals to be safely managed in the community once conditionally released.
 Most recently, 12 percent of individuals committed to VCBR are in Phase III of treatment, meaning that they are preparing for conditional release into the community.

-In total, 200 (as of 3/31/2017) individuals have been released from VCBR on conditional release.
-Over the past four fiscal years, the number of individuals conditionally released from VCBR has averaged 43 individuals per year.
-In FY 2016, 61 individuals were conditionally released from VCBR.
+In total, 251 (as of 6/30/2018) individuals have been released from VCBR on conditional release.
+Over the past five fiscal years, the number of individuals conditionally released from VCBR has averaged 48 individuals per year.

 Compared to commitment programs in other states, VCBR is performing exceptionally well at providing necessary treatment to support individuals in obtaining conditional release.
 A September 2016 comparison of all SVP civil commitment facilities in the nation revealed that VCBR is a leader in terms of the number of individuals released from secure confinement to Conditional Release.
 In addition, VCBR was a leader in the proportion of individuals released compared to the total number committed.
 Finally, the sexual re-offense rate for individuals released from VCBR is well below national re-offense rates for high risk sex offenders, thus suggesting that the treatment being provided at VCBR and the services/oversight being provided to individuals on conditional release in fact is mitigating the risk for future sexual re-offense.

 Selected Measures